If you’ve got high voltage and need high current – we have the solution.

 Introduction

-Shell-type (Fig. 2a):
+Shell-type (Fig. 2a)

-Features a rectangular core cross-section with windings of matching shape.
-High-voltage (HV) and low-voltage (LV) discs are interleaved with insulating shields.
-Selected HV discs are tapped for voltage regulation.
-The LV coils are made of solid copper plates and divided into parallel groups that match the bus-bar system feeding the furnace.Core-type (Fig. 2b):
+First, this design uses a rectangular core cross-section and windings with a matching shape.
+Next, engineers interleave high-voltage (HV) and low-voltage (LV) discs and separate them with insulating shields.
+At the same time, they tap selected HV discs to regulate voltage.
+Moreover, they build the LV coils from solid copper plates and divide them into parallel groups so they match the bus-bar system feeding the furnace.

 Advantages and Disadvantages

-Shell-type advantages:
+Shell-type advantages

-Core-type characteristics:
+Core-type characteristics

 Contact Us